 If you’re simply looking for a lens that gets you slightly closer to your subjects than the native iPhone lens – so that you can capture half-body portraits or headshots, for instance – you’ll only need a telephoto lens with a small amount of zoom, such as 5x (or even 2x).

-What does this involve?
+What does this entail?

 First, the best iPhone tele lenses should be sharp in the center.
-It’s a bit too much to expect corner sharpness, but you want to take photos that aren’t noticeably blurry in the middle of the frame.
+It’s a bit too much to expect corner-to-corner sharpness, but you want to take photos that aren’t noticeably blurry in the middle of the frame.